cjgala/starman-cli/charts.md

         - `config`: (optional) set of environment-specific values to reference in the chart requests
 - `config`: (optional) set of global values to reference in the chart requests
 - `secrets`: (optional) list of state values that should be masked for `starman space state` and verbose output

+As a basic example, the directory for the `sample` chart can be found [here](starman/charts/sample).

 ## Defining Requests